 There is a also a petty offense exception for juvenile convictions, which means that a petty offense committed by a juvenile should not, in and of itself, have a negative impact on an application for immigration benefits.
 A petty offense is the legal term for specifically defined minor offenses.
 For example, a charge of shoplifting something of minimal value or minor vandalism would be defined as a petty offense.

-The first step in the security check that USCIS will conduct is the Interagency Border Inspection System (IBIS) Name Check.
-IBIS uses a database made up of information available to several different agencies and compiled into one system.
-Most U.S. ports of entry have IBIS on a computer to allow immediate access to records.
+The first step in the security check that USCIS will conduct is a name check.
+It uses a database made up of information available to several different agencies and compiled into one system.
 If there is any indication of a need for further investigation, the person's records will be investigated further.

 The next step in the security check is the FBI fingerprint check.
 For green card, naturalization, and some other applications, you will be called in to have your fingerprints and other "biometrics" taken at some point after submitting your application.
 Of course, if you have never had fingerprints taken, the fingerprint check won't show anything.
 In some juvenile cases, fingerprints are not taken, or are sealed after time has passed without another offense.
 If the fingerprints are sealed they might not be part of the FBI fingerprint records.

 If the FBI finds a match when it does a fingerprint check, it will send the person's criminal history to USCIS.
 Any person who has ever been arrested and fingerprinted in the U.S. will appear in the FBI security check (with the exception of juvenile fingerprints that were sealed).